scott-22/algorithm-reference/README.md

 # Algorithms and Data Structures

 Personal reference for data structures and algorithms for competitive programming.
 This would be awful to learn from, and it’s meant to be a refresher only.
-Perpetually work-in-progress.
+It’s also perpetually work-in-progress.

 The names of algorithms or important data structures will be bolded.
 The names of problems (not actual names in any scientific literature, just for my personal ease of access) will be in unbolded caps, start and end with *, and be provided at the beginning of an algorithm description.